Toshiba unconvinced by Western Digital's last-ditch chip bid

-TOKYO (Reuters) - Toshiba Corp (6502.T) said on Friday it was not convinced by Western Digital Corp (WDC.O) CEO Steve Milligan's effort to win its backing for the U.S. tech firm's revised bid for the Japanese conglomerate's highly prized chip unit.
+TOKYO (Reuters) - Toshiba Corp said on Friday it wasn't convinced by an effort by Western Digital Corp CEO Steve Milligan to win the Japanese conglomerate's backing for the U.S. tech firm's bid for Toshiba's highly prized chip unit.

 The failure of the two business partners to resolve tensions comes as uncertainty spikes over the make-up of the groups bidding for the world's second-largest producer of NAND memory chips, less than a week before Toshiba is to announce a winner.